axonivy-market/azure-blob-connector/azure-blob-connector-product/README.md

 ```

 ### For Process GUI
-**1. What is support in BlobStorage Callable Sub Process?**
+**1. What is supported in BlobStorage Callable Sub Process?**
  ![azure-blob-connector](images/BlobStorageFunctions.png)

 **2. How to call an event from BlobStorage Callable Sub Process?**
-- From Extensions on Tool Bar, we can see a BlobStorage element
+- From the  "Extensions"-Menue in the Tool Bar, we can now see a BlobStorage element
 ![azure-blob-connector](images/ElementInExtensions.png)

 - We can draw a process with uploadFromUrl selection and field some information like: external url, blob name, the directory on Azure Blob Container, ..